-Synchronous, non-atomic, left-to-right logical writes.
-Here we still treat logical writes as synchronous, but write their contained sectors non-atomically, left-to-right.
-I.e., write the first sector in a logical group, crash, check, then write the next, etc. These errors are also relatively easy to reason about and tend to be localized to a single invocation of a system call where a data structure that was assumed to be internally consistent straddled a sector boundary.
+Synchronous, nonatomic, left-to-right logical writes.
+Here we still treat logical writes as synchronous, but write their contained sectors nonatomically, left-to-right.
+Write the first sector in a logical group, crash, check, then write the next, and so on.
+These errors are also relatively easy to reason about and tend to be localized to a single invocation of a system call where a data structure that was assumed to be internally consistent straddled a sector boundary.